 Draw on what you know.
 We would all love to take the candid shot of surgeons huddled over the operating table mid-surgery, but unless you're in the medical profession, or undergoing surgery while conscious, there is little chance of capturing that shot.

-Stick with what you do know
+Stick with what you do know and do have access to.

 What is your profession?